jacobp112/limit-order-book/docs/design.md

 - every intermediate snapshot decodes and restores to the same bytes;
 - pinned digests for a 20,000-command generated stream, so CI on Linux and Windows must agree.

+## WebAssembly boundary

+`lob-wasm` exposes the unmodified engine to JavaScript through a few C-ABI functions and no binding generator.
+JavaScript writes one journal line into a buffer owned by the module and calls `lob_apply`; the module parses it with the same journal parser as `lob replay`, applies it, and writes a JSON document with the events (each including its stable text form) and the whole book.
+The explainer therefore cannot drift from the engine's behaviour: it has no matching logic of its own.
+A Node check (`explainer/check.mjs`), run in CI against a freshly built module and against the committed one, replays the example session and requires the same state and event digests as the CLI.

+The size-optimised build uses the `wasm` profile (`cargo build -p lob-wasm --profile wasm --target wasm32-unknown-unknown`, about 73 KB).
+The only `unsafe` in the workspace is `#[unsafe(no_mangle)]` on these exports; the core crate forbids `unsafe`.

 ## Invariant checking